Super Bowl LV: Second half

 The Kansas City defense forced Tampa Bay to punt for just the third time, allowing their offense to take the ball at their own 8-yard line.
 They got the ball across midfield, with Mahomes completing a 33-yard pass to Kelce, but turned the ball over on downs again at the Tampa Bay 27-yard line.
 The Buccaneers then went three-and-out and punted the ball to the Kansas City 42-yard line.
 The Chiefs drove the ball to the Tampa Bay 10-yard line, but Mahomes threw a pass that was intended for Kelce but was intercepted in the end zone for a touchback by linebacker Devin White with 1:33 left in the game.
 Brady then took three knees to run out the clock, sealing the 31–9 victory for Tampa Bay.
 Brady, who completed 21 of 29 passes for 201 yards and three touchdowns, won the Super Bowl Most Valuable Player Award for a record fifth time in his career.

 Fournette was the game's leading rusher with 16 carries for 89 yards and a touchdown, while also catching four passes for 46 yards.
 Gronkowski, who caught only two passes in Tampa Bay's previous three postseason games, was the team's leading receiver with six receptions for 67 yards and two touchdowns.
 White had eight solo tackles (two for a loss), four assisted tackles, and an interception.
 Mahomes finished the day 26-of-49 for 270 yards and two interceptions, while also rushing for 33 yards.
+Mahomes was pressured on a Super Bowl record 29 of 56 dropbacks while also being sacked three times and hit twice, scrambling nearly 500 yards before throwing or taking a sack.

 Kelce caught 10 passes for 133 yards, setting a new Super Bowl record for receiving yards by a tight end.
 Out of 110 Super Bowl teams, Kansas City became the third to finish the game without scoring a touchdown, joining the Miami Dolphins in Super Bowl VI and the Los Angeles Rams in Super Bowl LIII.
 Buccaneers coach Bruce Arians became the oldest coach to win a Super Bowl, at 68 years and 127 days, while the team became the first to score at least 30 points in four games during the same postseason.